See below to find the answers to Schwebel's Frequently Asked Questions.

 We suggest you use your best judgment and knowledge of your microwave’s power output before using this method of defrosting your bread.
 The best option is to thaw at room temperature.

 Yes.
 Schwebel Baking Company is still owned and operated by the Schwebel family of Youngstown, Ohio.
-Nine members of the family work in the business on a daily basis.

 Four.
 Youngstown, Ohio (Headquarters); Cuyahoga Falls, Ohio; Solon, Ohio; and Hebron, Ohio.